Difference Array Technique

 Note

-Since the problem specifies that n
+Because the problem says n

-, the corresponding array interval should be [i-1, j-1]
+, the interval in the array should be [i-1, j-1]

 .